 It’s hard to remember how it started.
-Maybe it was after my husband snapped at me for something tiny, like misplacing my house keys.
-Or after I snapped at him for something truly heinous, like putting our pasta strainer in the wrong drawer.
+Maybe it was after my husband snapped at me for something tiny, such as misplacing my house keys.
+Or after I snapped at him for something truly heinous, such as putting our pasta strainer in the wrong drawer.
 Either way, a few months ago we acknowledged a sorry truth: We were more polite to people we weren’t married to than we were to each other.

 We resolved to do better.
 Sure, Bill and I had a great marriage even with the rudeness—I loved him, he loved me, we agreed that Key & Peele was the funniest show ever.
 But how much better could it be if he quit breezing into our bathroom without knocking?
 I urged him to find out.
 Bill, in turn, suggested I might give him fewer guilt trips for letting our shower become a sanctuary for rare species of mildew.

 The thing that helped most in our campaign for courtesy and implementing workplace etiquette at home was to ask ourselves, “Would I treat someone at the office this way?”

 A few weeks in, we realized we had turned a corner.
 Bill was remembering to knock at least half the time.
 I was restricting my chore reminders to once a week (usually).
 We said “please” and “thank you” more often.
 If Bill was writing at home, I channeled my thoughtful workplace self and resisted the impulse to pelt him with questions all day.
 We kept a lid on our tempers.
 As you might expect, all this gave our household happiness a serious boost.

 Soon I found myself trying harder with other members of the family, too.